 - Specialist knowledge of furniture and furnishings from the Medieval period

 - Design and manufacture of historically accurate furniture pieces, including King Edward I’s Tester Bed and X-Frame stools

 - Research, design and manufacture of bespoke textiles for the Tester Bed and wall hangings

 - Project completed on time and on budget

-- Now visited by over two million visitors annually
+- Now enjoyed by over two million visitors annually

 - Click here for more visitor information